 The Buchwald Center (2009) is located in a fully-renovated former department store in downtown Mount Vernon and is named for Jim and Maureen Buchwald, founders of the Ariel Corporation.
-Within its three main floors and 32,000-square feet is housed the University's visual arts program including the Schnormeier Gallery; classrooms; faculty offices; conference rooms; an atrium that was original to the building; and studios for printmaking, ceramics, design, photography, sculpture, woodworking, painting, drawing, and senior art students.
+Within its three main floors and 32,000-square feet is housed the University's visual arts program, including the Schnormeier Gallery; classrooms; faculty offices; conference rooms; an atrium that was original to the building; and studios for printmaking, ceramics, design, photography, sculpture, woodworking, painting, drawing, and senior art students.

-Hunter Hall (2011) is located adjacent to the Buchwald Center in a fully renovated building in downtown Mount Vernon.
+Hunter Hall (2011) is located adjacent to the Buchwald Center in another fully renovated building in downtown Mount Vernon.
 It houses the School of Nursing and Health Sciences and includes various laboratories, classrooms and offices; Happy Bean, a contemporary cafe; and state-of-the-art conference and computer facilities.
 The building was named in recognition of Richard and Theresa Hunter and Maureen Hunter Buchwald.

-The Engineering Building (scheduled to open in the fall of 2018) is located about a block north of Hunter Hall and the Buchwald Center in what was formerly the J.C.
+The Stephen W. Nease Center (2018), named in honor of the first president of the university, is located about a block north of Hunter Hall and the Buchwald Center in what was formerly the J.C.
 Penney Co. department store.
-The nearly 11,000-square foot building will be the home of the Engineering Department, and includes classrooms, engineering labs, and faculty offices.
+The nearly 11,000-square foot building is home to the Engineering Department, and includes classrooms, engineering labs, and faculty offices.
 In partnership with Knox Labs, the building is also intended to be a public makerspace, servicing the Mount Vernon community.